 Keep the images as simple as possible, because having too many arrows on an image can make it confusing!

-4 Guidelines for the Reference Guide
+4 Guidelines for the Mendix Studio Pro Guide

-The Mendix Reference Guide contains version-specific details about the various Mendix components.
+The Studio Pro Guide contains version-specific details about the various Mendix components.
 Each component has its own page or section that explains what the component does and the methods and parameters for using it.
 The guide also presents useful examples that make it easy to use the specific component in Mendix projects.
 The guide does not contain detailed sections on how to use Mendix in various ways or in specific situations.

 - Each feature should contain at least one relevant example (the more examples the better!)

 When writing for the Studio Pro Guide, consider these guidelines:

 - Clarify the explanations of how each feature works